wolfy5786/Cricket_analysis/README.md

 # Cricket_analysis

-We Gaussian Discrminant Analyis to predict the next delivery of the cricket ball,
+We Gaussian Discrminant Analyis to predict the next delivery of the cricket ball, and simulate matches